Rakibs511/MediCare-HTML-CSS/README.md

 ### Author : MD.Rakibul Hasan

-The project "Medicare Application" is developed in JavaScript Language using React library.
-Which mainly focuses on basic operations of an institute's student information system.
-Like Inserting, Deleting, Editing student’s information.
-Using this application, a user can get every information about students at an Institute
+The project "Medicare Application" is developed in JavaScript Language using React library with MERN Stack Technology.
+Which mainly focuses on basic operations of an Online pharmacy system.
+Like Get information about any Medicines.
+Using this application, a user can get all the information about any Medicines.

 ## Features